peak/s5cmd/README.md

 cp /path/to/src/dir/ s3://to-bucket/to-prefix/ # Upload directory to S3
 cp /path/to/src/*.go s3://to-bucket/to-prefix/ # Upload glob to S3
 ```

+## Wild operations ##

+Multiple-level wildcards are supported in S3 operations.
+This is achieved by listing all S3 objects with the prefix up to the first wildcard, then filtering the results in-memory. ie. For batch-downloads, first a `ls` call is made, the results are then converted to separate commands and executed in parallel.

+Batch API is used deleting multiple S3 objects, so up to 1000 S3 objects can be deleted with a single call.

 ### Wild operation examples ###
 ```